You have no items in your shopping cart.

 Need Help Finding Interchangeable Breakers?

 Still confused?
 We can help.
-Take a photo of your nameplate and contact us or use NPE On The Go to get all of the information needed to get a quote for you a replacement.
+Take a photo of your nameplate and contact us or use NPE On The Go to get all of the information needed to get a quote a replacement.

 Trying to find a way to extend the life and reliability of your GE Magne-Blast switchgear instead of looking for a replacement?
 Learn more about how NPE’s bottle repotting program can be just what you need.
 If you need help identifying Magne-Blast circuit breaker designations, read this post to find out where to look.